pekrau/CouchDB2/README.md

 - `update="true"`: Whether ir not the view should be updated prior to returning the result.
 Supported value are `"true"`, `"false"` and `"lazy"`.

+Returns an instance of [class ViewResult](#class-viewresultrows-offset-total_rows), containing the following attributes:

+- `rows`: The list of `Row` objects.
+- `offset`: The offset used for the set of rows.
+- `total_rows`: The total number of rows selected.

+A Row object contains the following attributes:

+- `id`: The identifier of the document, if any.
+- `key`: The key for the index row.
+- `value`: The value for the index row.
+- `doc`: The document, if any.

 ### `db.get_indexes()`

-Return a list of all Mango indexes in the database.
+Returns a list of all Mango indexes in the database.

 *CouchDB version >= 2.0*

 ### `db.put_index(fields, ddoc=None, name=None, selector=None)`

-Store a Mango index specification.
+Stores a Mango index specification.

 - `fields`: A list of fields to index.
 - `ddoc`: The design document name.
 Generated if none given.